Hendryboyz/aws/database/NoSQL/DynamoDB.md

 ### Reference
 * [How to Calculate Read and Write Capacity for DynamoDB](https://www2.linuxacademy.com/howtoguides/20310-how-to-calculate-read-and-write-capacity-for-dynamodb/)

+## Database Migration Service(DMS)
+>  A cloud service that makes it easy to migrate relational databases, data warehouses, No SQL databases and other types of data stores.
+Users can use AWS DMS to migrate data intor the AWS cloud, between on-premises instances(througth an AWS cloud setup) or between combinations of cloud and on-premises setups
+* Support **homogenous** migrations
+  * Oracle => Oracle
+  * Schema Conversion Tool is NOT required to identical databases!
+* Support **heterogeneous** migrations
+  * SQL Server => Amazon Aurora
+  * AWS Schema Conversion Tool(SCT) required
+* Configure all of your data transformation logic inside DMS to perform migrations automatically
+* Source database allow to remain operational during the migrations
+* DynamoDB is not supported as a source database, but allow to use DynamoDB as a destination database

+### Source
+* On-premises and EC2 instances databases: Oracle, Microsoft SQL Server, MySQL, MariaDB, PostgreSQL, SAP, MongoDB, DB2
+* Azure SQ
+* Amazon S3
+* Amazon RDS(including Aurora)

+### Target
+* On-premises and EC2 instances databases: Oracle, Microsoft SQL Server, MySQL, MariaDB, PostgreSQL, SAP
+* RDS
+* Redshift
+* DynamoDB
+* S3
+* **Elasticsearch** service
+* Kinesis Data Streams
+* Document DB

 ## DynamoDB streams
 > Time ordered sequence of item level change in DynamoDB table(insert, update, delete)

 * Like a trigger in Relational Database and this trigger is Lambda function in DynamoDB(Event Driven)
 * Per table basis
 * Provides a rolling **24 hours** window of any changes to items in the table
+  * stream records are group into shard and shard contain the information for accessing and iterating through these records
+  * stream records within shard are removed automatically within **24 hours**
 * Default **NO** streams
 * Allow the changes to trigger the Lambda function.
 Use DynamoDB provide the resilient and Lambda provide the scalibility.
+  * Combine with Lambda function  for functionality liked stored procedures like RDBMS
 * DyanmoDB streams seperate the endpoints from DynamoDB
 * Accessed using a dedicated endpoint
 * As an event source for Lambda allow to create applications which take actions based on events in the dynamodb table